 Here are some troubleshooting tips for RS-232 communications:

-- First, verify that Gnd is going to Gnd (pin 5 on DB-9).
-A simple continuity test on a multimeter can be very helpful for this.
+- First, verify that Gnd (ground) is going to Gnd (pin 5 on DB-9).
+Inside the cable, the ground conductor is often (but not always) a bare, uninsulated conductor.
+A simple continuity test on a multimeter can verify this.

 - Check that your baud rate on the controller matches the baud rate of the device you are controlling.